 ~the actions and attitudes of others, but I CAN control my own actions and be sure that they are being tempered with a little extra kindness, generosity, and grace.

 ~the amount of toilet paper on the grocery store shelves, but I CAN choose to only take what I need and not hoard that or any other important supplies so that others can have access as well.

 ~the sensationalism and constant barrage of negative news stories that incite anxiety, but I CAN control what I see by limiting my exposure to updates from a trusted source and filtering out all the chatter.
 Turn off the TV news!

-~how long this will last, but I CAN choose to be a part of the solution and stay well by socially distancing, hydrating, exercising, eating healthily, resting and finding fun things to do at home.
-This too shall pass, and you want to be in better shape when it does than even before!
+~how long this will last, but I CAN choose to be a part of the solution and stay well by socially distancing, hydrating, exercising, eating healthily, resting, and finding fun things to do at home.
+This too shall pass, and you want to be in better shape when it does than ever before!

 ~the restrictions on travel right now, but I CAN provide you with inspiration so that you keep your dreams alive.
 The time will come when you can take that trip that you have been wanting to take, and I will be here ready & waiting to help you make it happen!